Professor in International Politics

 Review by Campbell Craig, University of Southampton.
 H-Diplo Roundtable Reviews pp. 10-14.
 Other2008.

 Hans Morgenthau and the World State Revisited.
-M. Williams (Eds.)
-Realism Reconsidered: The Legacy of Hans Morgenthau in International Relations., Oxford University Press pp. 195-215.2007.
+In M. Williams (ed), Realism Reconsidered: The Legacy of Hans Morgenthau in International Relations., Oxford University Press, New York pp. 195-215.2007.

-Glimmer of a New Leviathan: Total War in the Realism of Niebuhr, Morgenthau, and Waltz., Columbia University Press2004.
+Glimmer of a New Leviathan: Total War in the Realism of Niebuhr, Morgenthau, and Waltz., Columbia University Press, New York2004.

 Transaction Introduction.
-C. Beard (Eds.)
-President Roosevelt and the coming of the war 1941: Appearances and Realities.
-American Presidents, Transaction Publishers pp. vii-xxvi.2003.
+In C. Beard (ed), President Roosevelt and the coming of the war 1941: Appearances and Realities.
+American Presidents, Transaction Publishers, Piscataway pp. vii-xxvi.2003.

-Destroying the Village: Eisenhower and Thermonuclear War., Columbia University Press1998.
+Destroying the Village: Eisenhower and Thermonuclear War., Columbia University Press, New York1998.